just-the-docs/just-the-docs/docs/training/cult-application.md

 THE END!

 Recruitment Application v.9.21
-Update 8/31/2021 by Tyro, added mention of Discord, minor changes, spelling corrections Update 7/23/2020 by Hadet, converted to the Docs website.
+Update 8/31/2021 by Tyro, added mention of Discord, minor changes, spelling corrections, compliance edits to github's CoC Update 7/23/2020 by Hadet, converted to the Docs website.
 Update 7/15/2019 by Zalera, added details about activity requirements Update 9/17/2019 by Zalera and Sam to v9.0.
 Cleaned up the app a LOT. took out of lot of extra shit and unnecessary crap, cut down the app to the essentials and nothing more.